PrestaShop/docs/development/components/form/form-theme/form-pages.md

 ---
-title: Form pages
+title: List of forms
-weight: 40
+weight: 20
 ---

-# Form pages
+# List of forms

 This section states when a page that contains a Symfony form has been migrated to Symfony, and when the form has been simplified to rely on the PrestaShop UI Kit Form theme.